kevallakhani95/Calculator-Interpreter/README.md

 It is known as a recursive descent parser since, it is a kind of top-down parser built from a set of mutually recursive procedures (or a non-recursive equivalent) where each such procedure usually implements one of the productions of the grammar.

+To run the file -
+Simply go to cmd prompt and run the calculator_interpreter.py file.
+Keep giving inputs / expressions as long as you want.
+Enjoy :D